Acce5sDenied/MCBE_Parkour_wiki/README.md

 #### Speed
 #### Slowness
 #### Jump boost
+`+0.1` jump acceleration per level of jump boost.
 #### Slow falling
 #### Levitation
+#### Blindness
+Activating sprint is not possible while effect is active.
+You can still keep sprint even when effect is received.

 ## Taps setups
 Did not test ingame.
 I mothballed these, so don't take them as 100%.